 Therefore, it is important to respond promptly and accurately to an OIG CID request.
 An experienced government investigation attorney representative can help you respond to the CID in a timely and effective manner.
 Additionally, they can provide guidance as you navigate through the OIG investigation process.
 By taking these proactive steps, you can minimize the risk of facing serious penalties for failing to comply with an OIG CID request.

 SBA OIG Investigations for Fraud in SBA 8(a) Program

 The SBA OIG investigations office handles many civil and criminal allegations of fraud in procurements involving SBA programs or rules.
 For example, government small business fraud investigations arise because the prime may not be following requirements of the SBA 8(a) Program or SBA HUBZone Program.
 Most commonly, companies are charged with government contract fraud for improper use of teaming agreements or joint venture agreements.
-The SBA OIG investigations also provide for independent and objective oversight to improve the agency’s integrity, and accountability of agency programs for the benefit of the public.
+The SBA OIG also provides for independent and objective oversight to improve the agency’s integrity and accountability of agency programs for the benefit of the public.
 OIG seeks to improve SBA programs by identifying key issues facing the agency, recommending corrective actions, and promoting a high level of integrity.
 Watson’s government investigation lawyers can help with these types of investigations.
 See information about FCA civil investigative demands.

 Examples of Cases Where SBA 8(a) Program Fraud was found